sgovind1994/NYPD-Shooting-Dataset/README.md

 ## Project Status
 Project is: _complete_
 ## Room for Improvement
--Rather than focus on my subconscious bias, I could have gone around that and focused my analysis on other countries than India, Japan and Canada.
+-I wouldnt have let my personal bias about what I already knew about NY shootings affect the variables I chose to focus on- instead, I could have focused analyzing variables such as the age/sex of the perpetrators.